fonsecarsrodrigo/MVP2_frontend/README.md

 ## Local setup

 There is no Node or Python install step.
-Ensure `bora-fe-service/images/` contains the assets referenced by `index.html` and the Dockerfile.
 Use the Docker workflow below to serve the site over HTTP so browser requests to the API match your `API_BASE_URL`.

 ## Docker